Intellectual Freedom Policy

 - requiring all clients to be mindful of the possible sensitivities of others.

-Universal Declaration of Human Rights General Assembly of the United Nations.
+Universal Declaration of Human Rights General Assembly of the United Nations (UN).

-International Covenant on Civil and Political Rights Assembly of the United Nations.
+International Covenant on Civil and Political Rights Assembly of the UN.

-Statement on free access to information Australian Library and Information Association.
+Statement on free access to information Australian Library and Information Association (ALIA).

 Responsible Conduct Policy